Nine Queens: Box office

 In Argentina, Nine Queens became the "movie hit of the year", and the highest-grossing film in over ten years.
 It was screened in 49 theaters and had 64,027 spectators in its first four days.
 In its third week in theaters, it surpassed the 300,000 spectators.
 It ended its theatrical run with a box office gross of 7 million pesos and over 1.5 million spectators, becoming the biggest local film of 2000, and the third film overall, only surpassed by American films Dinosaur and Mission: Impossible 2.
 Nine Queens remained in the top ten throughout the rest of the year.
-Internationally, the film earned earned over US$2 million in Spain, US$1.25 million in the U.S. (which was regarded as a 'modest success'), and over 1.5 million euros in France, as well as almost US$1 million in England and 18 million Chilean pesos in Chile.
+Internationally, the film earned over US$2 million in Spain, US$1.25 million in the U.S. (which was regarded as a 'modest success'), and over 1.5 million euros in France, as well as almost US$1 million in England and 18 million Chilean pesos in Chile.